-If the optician accepts responsibility for your injuries, we will then begin a process of negotiating a suitable award of compensation.
+If the optician accepts responsibility for your injuries, the solicitor will then begin a process of negotiating a suitable award of compensation.
 As mentioned above, this will be based on a thorough assessment of both general and special damages.

 If an acceptable settlement can be reached, the case will be concluded and you will receive payment of your compensation.

-If liability is denied, or negotiations regarding compensation are unsuccessful, we may need to initiate court proceedings against the optician.
-Although most cases are settled outside of court, we will take this step if necessary to secure you the compensation you legally deserve.
+If liability is denied, or negotiations regarding compensation are unsuccessful, your legal team may need to initiate court proceedings against the optician.
+Although most cases are settled outside of court, your injury solicitor will take this step if necessary to secure you the compensation you legally deserve.